apache/lucene-solr/solr/docker/Docker-FAQ.md

 and specific command paths.
 For example:

 ```
-docker run -it solr:6 bin/solr -f -h myhostname
+docker run -it apache/solr:6 bin/solr -f -h myhostname
 ```

-Finally, the docker-solr image offers several commands that do some work before then invoking the Solr server, like "solr-precreate" and "solr-demo".
+Finally, the Solr docker image offers several commands that do some work before then invoking the Solr server, like "solr-precreate" and "solr-demo".
 See the README.md for usage.
 These are implemented by the `docker-entrypoint.sh` script, and must be passed as the first argument to the image.
 For example:

 ```
-docker run -it solr:6 solr-demo
+docker run -it apache/solr:6 solr-demo
 ```

 It's important to understand an implementation detail here.
 The Dockerfile uses